Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/f2835261-bc3e-41bd-9fa0-69ebdec22392)

-Seeing how much the weapon would cost, does not seem bad at only around 40 but I still need a person to look at it too see how much it acutally cost.
-Hopefully tis not that bad.
+Seeing how much the weapon would cost, does not seem bad at only around 40 but I still need a person to look at it too see how much it actually cost.
+Hopefully its not that bad.

 ![image](https://github.com/user-attachments/assets/deb079cd-00b3-4822-b42d-76ee2f33cad8)